 Haven’t found a suitable payment gateway?
 SEE MORE OPTIONS at Best 10 Magento 2 payment gateways in 2020.

-When a product is purchased online, that order needs to be processed, picked, packed, and shipped before arriving at the buyer’s door.
-If this process is handled manually, it’s highly labour-intensive and potentially error-prone.
+When a product is purchased online, that order needs to be processed, picked, packed and shipped before arriving at the buyer’s door.
+If store owners handle this process manually, it’s highly labor-intensive and potentially error-prone.

-Ecommerce shipping integrations streamline this process thanks to connectivity and automation while ensuring the accuracy and transparency to keep customers satisfied.
-For cross-channel ecommerce, integrated shipping software is much more essential to gather orders from all channels for one-place management.
+E-commerce shipping integrations streamline this process thanks to connectivity and automation while ensuring accuracy and transparency to keep customers satisfied.
+For cross-channel e-commerce, integrated shipping software is much more essential to gather orders from all channels for one-place management.